slazav/device2/Readme.md

 Supported configuration options:
 * -dev -- name of serial device (mandatory option, e.g. `/dev/usbtmc0`)
 * -read_timeout -- timeout for reading from the device, seconds (default 0.0 - do not change).

+### Driver `tenmaps` -- Korad/Velleman/Tenma power supplies

+This driver works with Korad/Velleman/Tenma power supplies.
+It is a simple communication via a serial device with some specific delays and without newline characters.
+Note that devices require quite strict command syntax with exact number of digits in all settings, etc. Driver converts all messages to upper case before sending to the device.
+Driver reads answer from the device only if there is a question mark '?' in the message.

+Supported configuration options:
+* -dev -- name of serial device (mandatory option, e.g. `/dev/ttyACM0`)

 ---
 ### Running the server